Steve Englehart: Film and TV

 For producer Michael Uslan, Englehart wrote early treatments and served as script doctor for the Batman film that was based on his comics series; it was later scripted by Sam Hamm and directed by Tim Burton.
 He wrote three episodes of the television series Night Man, an adaptation of the comic series of the same name that he had created for Malibu Comics.
 Englehart also worked in animation, with episodes of Street Fighter and G.I.
-Joe Extreme, and wrote one of the three episodes in Disney's Atlantis: Milo's Return film.
+Joe Extreme, and wrote one of the three segments of the Disney film Atlantis: Milo's Return.
 His screenplay for an unproduced film, Majorca, was published as a book by Black Coat Press.

 Several of Englehart's characters appear in the Marvel Cinematic Universe.
 The 2014 film Guardians of the Galaxy featured his character Star-Lord.
 He returned in its 2017 sequel Guardians of the Galaxy Vol. 2, which also featured Mantis.
 Both characters appear in Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special (both 2022), and Guardians of the Galaxy Vol. 3 (2023).
 The 2021 film Shang-Chi and the Legend of the Ten Rings features his character Shang-Chi.